joshsmonta/data_analyzer/Task.md

   - Detailed insights for a specific product
   - Include historical trends

-### 5. (Optional) Frontend Dashboard
+### 5. (Bonus)

-Build a simple React dashboard to visualize the insights:
+5.1 Frontend Dashboard: Build a simple React dashboard to visualize the insights:

 **Suggested Features:**
 - Product overview grid
 - Filtering by category/sentiment
 - Basic trend visualizations
 - Issue highlight cards

+5.2 While this is a prototype, please include comments or documentation about how you would enhance the system for production use, considering aspects like:
+- Docker configuration
+- Unit tests
+- Performance optimization
+- Monitoring setup
+- CI/CD considerations

 ## Implementation Guidelines